AikidoSec/firewall-ruby/docs/config.md

 ## Middleware insertion

+By default, the Zen middleware is inserted after `ActionDispatch::Executor`.
+You can change this by setting `Aikido::Zen.config.insert_middleware_after` to a Rack middleware class or index.

-Unless `Aikido::Zen.config.insert_middleware_after` is set, Zen inserts its middleware before the first middleware in the then-current middleware stack.
+When set to `nil`, the middleware is inserted before the first middleware in the then-current middleware stack.

 ## Disable Zen